 10 minutes to paint Xs and Os on the cornhole bags.

 - Mini Cornhole bags.
 You want the 4″ x 4″ rather than standard cornhole size bean bags.
 I bought these, and loved them – they were sturdy and amazing! *See note below about how many to buy

 - 2 bottles of puff paint (1 bottle red, 1 bottle white).

 - Masking Tape – red is a fun color!

-The beauty of this game is that it is completely customizable…choose the bean bag colors you want (I chose red and white for Valentine’s Day), the paint colors you want, and make the board any size you want.
+The beauty of this game is that it is completely customizable…choose the bean bag colors you want (I chose red and white for Valentine's Day), the paint colors you want.
+Make the board any size you want.

 I typically stick with the standard 3×3 board, but if you want to try this with older kids and make it a little more challenging, try a 4×4 or 5×5 board (if you have the space).
 Just make sure you have enough bean bags to play!

 *Pro Tip: For a 3×3 board, you would want 5 bean bags of each color.
 A 4×4 board would require 9 bean bags of each color.
 For a 5×5 board, you would need a whopping 13 bean bags of each color!*

 Conversation Heart games